Bu807041-1/Statistical-methods-for-research-workers-bayes-for-psychologists-and-neuroscientists/index.md

 _"The big problem in science is not cheaters or opportunists, but sincere researchers who have unfortunately been trained to think that every statistically “significant” result is notable."_
 [Andrew Gelman](http://www.stat.columbia.edu/~gelman/) (11 February 1965 – ). <ins>Essay: The Experiments Are Fascinating.
 But Nobody Can Repeat Them</ins>.
 [The New York Times (19/10/2018)](https://www.nytimes.com/2018/11/19/science/science-research-fraud-reproducibility.html)

-_"The purpose of models is not to fit the data but to sharpen the question"_ [Samuel Karlin](https://en.wikipedia.org/wiki/Samuel_Karlin) (8 June 1924 - ). <ins>11th R. A. Fisher Memorial Lecture (20 April 1983)</ins> Royal Society.
+_"The purpose of models is not to fit the data but to sharpen the question."_
+[Samuel Karlin](https://en.wikipedia.org/wiki/Samuel_Karlin) (8 June 1924 - ). <ins>11th R. A. Fisher Memorial Lecture (20 April 1983)</ins> Royal Society.

 ### Header 3